 Young spent months immersing herself in McAuliffe’s journey, reading news accounts, watching documentaries and scouring NASA’s website.
 “What I quickly discovered was that most of what I found was focused on the shuttle’s disaster, rather than on Christa herself.”

-Young worked with NASA, the McAuliffe Discovery Center at Framingham State and educator Kimberly Bleier, who currently teaches the class McAuliffe developed at Concord High School.
+Young worked with NASA, the Christa McAuliffe Center for Integrated Science Learning at Framingham State University and educator Kimberly Bleier, who currently teaches the class McAuliffe developed at Concord High School.
 The Concord Historical Society also gave access to their archival footage of McAuliffe’s appearances and speeches.
 “I watched interviews from the local Channel 12, where Christa spoke about the importance of understanding how ordinary citizens shape history,” said Young.

 CHRISTA also features interviews with local dignitaries, museum directors, educators and former students, who all provide a personal and intimate portrait of McAuliffe’s life.
 “I talked with people who grew up in Concord and remembered Christa as a friend, colleague and teacher,” said Young.
 “Everyone I interviewed agreed that Christa’s infectious enthusiasm and warm smile were what set her apart from the 11,000 other applicants for the Teacher in Space Program.”